2025–26 Sporting Club Jacksonville (women) season: Regular season

-On October 16, Sporting JAX academy player, Sydney Schmidt, was signed to a professional contract by North Carolina Courage of the National Women's Soccer League (NWSL).
+Two days later, on October 16, Sporting JAX academy player, Sydney Schmidt, was signed to a professional contract by North Carolina Courage of the National Women's Soccer League (NWSL).

+Sporting JAX secured their first official home win, a 2–0 victory over Fort Lauderdale United FC, on November 22, 2025.
+During the match, Ashlyn Puerta scored her tenth goal of the season in her eleventh match, setting a USL Super League record for the fastest player to reach ten goals.

+In December, the club earned its second USL Super League Player of the Month honor in three months when Paige Kenton was recognized for November 2025, having recorded two goals and one assist on six shots during the month.

+Although an expansion team, a 3–1 victory over Tampa Bay Sun FC on December 20, 2025, placed Sporting JAX atop the USL Super League standings at the winter break.
+With her 11th goal at the season's midpoint, Ashlyn Puerta moved within two of the 13 goals that secured the previous season's Golden Boot.

+For her coaching efforts in December 2025, Balaam was named USL Super League Coach of the Month.
+The team went 2–0–1 and took the lead in the league standings over Lexington SC.

+In March 2026, goalkeeper Kaitlyn Parks was named USL Super League Player of the Month for her contributions made during the month of February.
+She allowed only one goal and the team won three of four matches.

+Sporting JAX clinched a playoff berth in its inaugural season on April 6, following Fort Lauderdale United's 3–1 victory over DC Power, which mathematically eliminated DC Power from surpassing Jacksonville in the standings.
+The club, at the time of clinching the playoff spot, was in first place with 44 points and had six regular-season matches remaining, including two home fixtures.

 Uniforms

 During the 2025–26 season, Sporting JAX used two variations of their away kit: one featuring white socks and another featuring blue socks.

 In October 2025, for a match against Tampa Bay Sun FC, the team wore pink socks in tribute to Breast Cancer Awareness Month.

 Broadcasting

 In August 2025, Sporting JAX announced a broadcast partnership ahead of its inaugural season.
 The agreement includes local television coverage of most home matches through partnerships with First Coast News (WTLV NBC 12/WJXX ABC 25) and News4Jax (WJXT 4), making matches accessible to viewers across Northeast Florida and Southeast Georgia.
 Select Saturday home games will air on WJXT Channel 4, while additional matches will be broadcast on WJXX ABC 25, WTLV NBC 12, and QUEST 25.3.
 The season opener, along with all home and away fixtures, will also stream on Peacock, in line with league broadcasting regulations.
-The club’s leadership emphasized the importance of regional accessibility and community engagement through local media partnerships.
+The club's leadership emphasized the importance of regional accessibility and community engagement through local media partnerships.